openstack-infra/zuul/doc/source/admin/monitoring.rst

 These metrics are emitted by the Zuul :ref:`scheduler`:

-.. stat:: gerrit.event.<type>
+.. stat:: zuul.event.<driver>.event.<type>
    :type: counter

-   Gerrit emits different kinds of messages over its `stream-events` interface.
-Zuul will report counters for each type of event it receives from Gerrit.
+   Zuul will report counters for each type of event it receives from each of its configured drivers.

-   Refer to your Gerrit installation documentation for a complete list of Gerrit event types.

-.. stat:: zuul.pipeline
+.. stat:: zuul.<tenant>.pipeline

    Holds metrics specific to jobs.
 This hierarchy includes: